sq8vps/vp-digi/README.md

 ## Source code

-The firmware was written using System Workbench for STM32 (SW4STM32), and you should be able to import this repository directly into the IDE.
+The firmware was written using STM32CubeIDE, and you should be able to import this repository directly into the IDE.
 You can get the source code using:

 ```bash
 git clone https://github.com/sq8vps/vp-digi.git